wallali/connect-db2/Readme.md

 			data: 'data'
 		}
 	},
-    allowDrop: false // If true, allows dropping the session table by calling sessionStore.dropDatabaseTable(), default: false
+    allowDrop: false            // When true, allows dropping the session table by calling sessionStore.dropDatabaseTable() };
-};
 ```